wondr844-crypto/Methods3/README.md

-# Mapping Brooklyn's Circular Economy Ecosystem and Youth-Centered Infrastructure
+## Mapping Brooklyn's Circular Economy Ecosystem and Youth-Centered Infrastructure
 ![IMG_8273](https://github.com/user-attachments/assets/4be1f4e6-d7ee-42bf-969f-17b66ba67cf4)

 This project asks where everyday practices of repair, reuse, and shared making might grow into neighborhood-scale environmental education.

-## Overview
-Understanding where environmental practice happens requires looking at who has access to it and who knows it exists.
-This project maps circular economy organizations alongside schools, libraries, and after-school programs to explore questions of visibility and collaboration.
-Where do these spaces already overlap?
-Where might partnerships develop organically?
-Spatial patterns reveal concentrations and absences.
-Some neighborhoods show dense overlap between youth programming and circular economy hubs.
-Others have community infrastructure but limited visible connection to environmental work that young people can participate in and learn from.
-The buffers around youth-centered sites suggest where outreach and collaboration might grow organically, highlighting potential rather than prescribing specific partnerships.
+##Overview
+Understanding where environmental practice takes place within communities requires examining both access and visibility.
+This project maps circular economy organizations alongside schools, libraries, and after-school programs to establish a spatial frameworks.
+In order to examine how environmental learning opportunities are distributed across Brooklyn.
+By placing these sites in relation to one another, the project examines where overlaps already exist and where proximity may support future collaboration.
+The maps are designed to surface questions of connection, co-location, and the conditions under which partnerships might emerge.

 ##Programs & Organizations
-Circular economy organizations exist across NYC, but many NYC youth do not know these spaces exist or how to engage with them.
-These organizations demonstrate different pathways into circular economy work for NYC youth.
-They include textile reuse hubs, tool libraries, and green workforce development.
-Some operate from fixed locations while others run as pop-ups or mobile programs.
-Not all appear on this map yet.
-As the living map evolves, it will capture more organizations, routes, and partnership possibilities.
-Physical proximity alone does not guarantee that NYC youth can access these organizations.
-Collective efforts between circular economy sites and public institutions can create opportunities for grounded environmental learning at the neighborhood scale.
-What does collaboration between schools and these organizations actually look like in practice?
-Spatial analysis reveals that circular economy organizations concentrate in North Brooklyn.
-The buffers around after-school programs in Central, South, and East Brooklyn show significant gaps where youth programming exists but circular economy sites are largely absent.
-These fragments highlight both challenge and potential.
-Public spaces might serve as sites for commoning practices where partnerships cultivate conversation about our environment and how excess waste is inevitably shifting the way we navigate everyday life.
+Circular economy organizations operate across New York City and represent multiple entry points into environmental practice, including textile reuse, tool sharing, and green workforce development.
+These organizations vary in structure: some operate from fixed locations, while others function as pop-ups or mobile programs.
+Not all are represented just yet; this map is intended as a living document.
+This will continue to expand as additional organizations, potential routes, and partnership possibilities are identified.

+Physical proximity provides an initial way to understand how programs and organizations relate to one another across space.
+The maps show that circular economy organizations are distributed unevenly across Brooklyn, with clusters appearing in North Brooklyn.
+As one travels further down, fewer sites are located if any in parts of Central, South, and East Brooklyn along with after-school programs in school.
+These spatial relationships point to areas where youth programming and circular economy activity do not currently overlap.
+Raising questions about how public institution such as libraries and other shared civic spaces, might function as sites for collaborative, hands-on environmental learning.